-My work tends to take the shape of a ritual or have a ritual-like process to it.
-My paintings and sculptures are repetitive and time consuming.
+My work often takes the shape of a ritual or has a ritual-like process to it.
+My paintings, installations and performances are repetitive and time consuming.
 When I work on them I enter a ritual, a personal ritual that is frustrating at the same time as it is therapeutic.
 A recurring material in my work is lacquer as I find comfort in its qualities.
-The adding and erasing process of lacquer adequately reflects the searching and finding of sense in my work and consequently my personal life.
+The adding and erasing process of lacquer adequately reflects my repetitive search for sense and relevance.

 I am interested in exploring saudade as a state left behind like residue of loss.
 The duality of melancholy and peace is what I end up searching for, through my work.
 The space between this world and another consumes my thoughts and I often find myself longing to explore that threshold.